 Admission Requirements.
-Admission to the M.Ed. in middle level education requires the applicant to:
+Admission to the MEd in middle level education requires the applicant to:

-- 1. Have an undergraduate grade-point average of minimum 2.75 on a 4.0 scale in the last 60 hours of the graduate candidate's undergraduate course work OR submit an official Graduate Record Exam (GRE) score or an official Miller Analogies Test (MAT) score.
-Preferred GRE scores are 150 on the Verbal Reasoning section and 141 on the Quantitative Reasoning section (post August 2011 exam) or a combined score of 900 (pre August 2011 exam).
+1. Have an undergraduate grade-point average of minimum 3.0 on a 4.0 scale OR submit an official Graduate Record Exam (GRE) score or an official Miller Analogies Test (MAT) score.
+Preferred GRE scores are 151 on the Verbal Reasoning section and 153 on the Quantitative Reasoning section.
 A preferred score for the MAT is 392.
 (Applicants who have already taken other graduate level standardized tests such as the GMAT, as part of admission requirements to other programs may submit those scores for consideration in lieu of the GRE or MAT score.
-Preferred scores for admission will be 21 verbal and 27 quantitative on the GMAT.) - 2.
-Submit a verified copy of a current South Carolina State Department of Education Class III Certificate or the equivalent from another state. - 3.
+Preferred scores for admission will be 21 verbal and 27 quantitative on the GMAT.)

+- 2. Submit a verified copy of a current South Carolina State Department of Education Class III Certificate or the equivalent from another state. - 3.
 Submit official transcripts (sent directly to Winthrop University from the issuing institution) for evaluation.
 Additional undergraduate course work may be required to strengthen the applicant's academic credentials; and - 4.
 Present two letters of recommendation to include a recommendation from the applicant's current principal, assistant principal or other supervisor/professional educator.

-Professional Core Courses Semester Hours
+Profession nal Core Courses Semester Hours

 EDUC 640 Educational Research, Design and Analysis 3

 EDUC 670 Schooling in American Society 3

 EDUC 681 Advanced Educational Psychology 3

-Education Core Courses Semester Hours MLED 600 Philosophy, Organization and Curriculum 3 of the Middle School MLED 610 Early Adolescence in Contemporary Society 3

 Education Core Courses Semester Hours

+MLED 600 Philosophy, Organization and Curriculum of the Middle 3

+School

+MLED 610 Early Adolescence in Contemporary Society 3

 MLED 620 Content Literacy in Middle School 3

 MLED 630 Pedagogy and Assessment in the Middle School 3

 MLED 690 Capstone and Advanced Field Experiences in the Middle 3

 School

 Disciplinary Focus 12-15